Josh-Wickens/football-reactions/README.md

 ## Log in or Out NavBar

 - I have tested that the navbar changes links depending on if you are logged in or out.
-- I have tested all the links in the nav bar when not logged in and they work.
+- I have tested all the links in the nav bar when not logged in and they work as expected.

 ## NavBar

-- I have tested all the links in the NavBar when you are logged in and they work.
+- I have tested all the links in the NavBar when you are logged in and they work as expected.

 ## My Feed Page